lanrat/python-mikrotik-swos/README.md

 Read functions return lists of dictionaries with configuration data.
 Write functions take port_number and optional setting parameters (except `set_snmp()` which sets global config).

-See docstrings in swos_lite_api.py for detailed parameters and return values.
+See docstrings in the swos_lite module for detailed parameters and return values.

 ## Security